Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Sometimes I go around capturing interesting locations just so I can use them later in a composite photo.
-They could be backgrounds or just elements that I cut out and insert into the final image.
+Sometimes I capture interesting locations so that I can use them later in a composite photo.
+They could be backgrounds or elements that I cut out and inserted into the final image.
 It can be as simple as a portrait or a complicated story photo with plenty of elements.

-One of my favorite aspects of portrait photography is that it pretty much requires collaboration, selfies not withstanding.
-I'm not just talking about working with your favorite subject.
-You can also collaborate with har and makeup artists, fashion designers, set designers and body painters.
+One of my favorite aspects of portrait photography is that it requires collaboration, selfies not withstanding.
+I’m not just talking about working with your favorite subject.
+You can also collaborate with har and makeup artists, fashion designers, set designers, and body painters.
 Food photographers can work with food stylists.
 Interior designers can help architectural or real estate photographers.

-There are plenty of models in the world who want to collaborate, but I'm enjoying working with athletes.
+Many models want to collaborate, but I enjoy working with athletes.
 These folks have some advantages over models for portrait photographers.

-They're interesting and attract viewers.
-They often have a need for fresh photos and are willing to pay for them.
-In fact, some of the fitness competition athletes I've met paid a LOT of money for photos that I consider to be nothing more than snapshots.
+They’re interesting and attract viewers.
+They often need fresh photos and are willing to pay for them.
+In fact, some of the fitness competition athletes I’ve met paid a LOT of money for photos that I consider to be nothing more than snapshots.

-Collaboration doesn't have to be with people who are in your photos or helping you create one.
-Sometimes it's good to have a social time out with other photographers.
-You'll learn new things from each other.
+Collaboration doesn’t have to be with people in your photos or help you create one.
+Sometimes it’s good to have a social time out with other photographers.
+You’ll learn new things from each other.
 All you have to do is pay attention.

 How Jordan Matter Collaborates with Dancers